Beverley Airshow 2026

 Please check ERSA for the most current aerodrome details.

 The main operational runway is 16/34 (gravel) approx. 1460m.
 A thin sealed section exists on the western side of the 16/34 strip.
-However, this is not to be landed on, it is purely used by gliders taking off.
+However, only use this for your takeoff to reduce dust.

 Closest aerodromes – Whitegum Valley (YWGM) approx. 359°/15nm and Northam (YNTM) approx. 336°/33nm